Certified Clinical Medical Assistant (CCMA) Program

 | Total Cost | $ 4,355.00 | $ 3,555.00 |

-NOTE: Other additional costs include but are not limited to uniforms and textbooks.
-The cost of the school uniform may vary from $40.00 to $ 70.00, and the textbook cost may be $ 150.00.
+NOTE: Other additional costs include, but are not limited to, uniforms and textbooks.
+The cost of the school uniform may range from $40.00 to $70.00, depending on your choice, and the textbook may cost $150.00.
 Uniforms and books are required.

 Certified Clinical Medical Assistant (CCMA) Program – MedNoc Training College, Oklahoma City